 Informal hearings are a means by which the case may be adjudicated as expeditiously as possible.
-The following staff members may be assigned to hear a case in an informal hearing: the Director of Housing and Residence Life, the Assistant Director of Housing Operations, the Assistant Director of Residence Life, the Assistant Dean of Students/Title IX Coordinator, or the Housing and Residence Life GA's.
+The hearing officer will present charges and the student will be asked whether they accept or deny responsibility for the charges.
+The following staff members may be assigned to hear a case in an informal hearing: the office of housing and residence life staff and other staff member who have been trained in conduct hearings produces.

-Averett Student Conduct Board
+Student Conduct Board

 At the determination of the student's election to dispute responsibility of a violation in an informal hearing, a case will be assigned to a full Student Conduct Board Hearing.
-If a student wishes to request a full hearing board during their Informal Hearing, he or she must make this request to their Informal Hearing Officer, or the Dean of Students within two (2) business days (excluding University holidays, weekends, and breaks) following the informal hearing.
+If a student wishes to request a full hearing board during their Informal Hearing, he or she must make this request to their Informal Hearing Officer, or the Office of Housing and Residence Life within two (2) business days (excluding University holidays, weekends, and breaks) following the informal hearing.

-The Averett Conduct Board shall consist of five (5) student members, who shall be selected by the Dean of Students or their designee at their discretion.
-The Chairperson of the Student Conduct Board will count as one member and will have, in addition to his or her authority as Chairperson, the same voting and other rights as other members of the board.
+The Student Conduct Board shall consist of five (5) student members, who shall be selected by the Dean of Students or their designee at their discretion.
+The Chairperson of the Student Conduct Board will countas one member and will have, in addition to his or her authority as Chairperson, the same voting and other rights as other members of the board.
 A member of the University administration will be responsible for representing the university in the hearing.
+The decision of the student conduct board is final.